ikram2500/olympicdataanalysis/README.md

 Gender Ratio with Height vs Weight of the Athletes.
 Here users can select a Sport as per their choice from the dropdown list.
 (Scatter Plot)
 Men Vs Women Participation Over the Years (Line Graph) How to run the project locally
-Clone the repository using git clone https://github.com/Mohitur669/Olympic-Data-Analysis-WebApp.git in the terminal Install the required libraries (mentioned in requirements.txt) Run the command streamlit run app.py to run the app locally The web app will open in the browser
+Clone the repository in the terminal
+Install the required libraries (mentioned in requirements.txt) Run the command streamlit run app.py to run the app locally The web app will open in the browser